 SaaS Website – Let's say you have a SaaS website.
 You are planning to run a promotional campaign.
 To test the notification design, you select specific Geo-Location.
 If the campaign success rate for that geo is good, you can send it to the rest of the Geo.

 E-Commerce – Let say you have an e-commerce website.
 You have segments created based on product category.
 These segments have people who have made a purchase in this category.

-You want to target people who have bought iPhone but hasn’t purchase the latest iPhone speakers.
+You want to target people who have bought an iPhone but hasn’t purchase the latest iPhone speakers.
 You can do that now with Exclude Segment feature with ease.

 With Exclude Segment feature you can test your push notification as well as sent to the more targeted segment.
 This will lead to increased open rate and higher revenue for you.

 How to send notifications in the time zone of the user using Exclude Segment

-Now you can send same notification to various users based on their time zone or countries.
+Now you can send the same notification to various users based on their time zone or countries.
 If you wanted to send a notification in 3 Time zones – one for customers close to Australia time, one for Europe time and, one for North America.
-Then you can schedule a notification and exclude the respective countries.
+Then you can schedule notification and exclude the respective countries.
 This way you can send notifications in the time zone of the user.